 Borrowing From Retirement Should Be Your Last Line of Defense

-You may also be tempted to borrow from your 401k or IRA if you have lost your job or are otherwise severely being impacted by contracting covid-19 or taking care of an ailing family member.
+You may also be tempted to borrow from your 401k or IRA if you have lost your job or taking care of an ailing family member.
 The CARES act allow people impacted by the coronavirus to withdraw up to $100,000 from their retirement accounts and avoid the typical 10% penalty the IRS imposes.

 However, what you may not know or think about right away is the fact that the CAREs act DID NOT waive the taxation of your withdrawal.
 You will still owe significant state and federal taxes when you remove these funds from your retirement account, and they can be significant.
 Let’s say you remove the full $100,000 allowed by the CAREs act.
 You’ll only get to use about $66,000* of the funds.
 The rest will be paid in state and local taxes (*based on the federal marginal rate of 24% and a state tax of 10%).
 The more you withdraw, the higher the tax rate you could pay, since you tax bracket is determined by total income for the year.
 Plus, you’re jeopardizing your ability to retire some day — and American’s are already woefully under-saving for retirement as it is.